Safer at home

 Essential government services are still available.
 Many government agencies have closed public offices but are offering services online, over the phone or other ways.

-- Bars and nightclubs.
+- Bars and nightclubs

 - Gyms and fitness centers

-- Hair and nail salons
+- Nail salons

 - Entertainment venues

 You may go outside for exercise if you can keep six feet away from people who are not members of your household.
 Avoid groups and crowded outdoor spaces.

 The County has allowed beaches to open with certain limitations, but cities will decide whether to open their beaches.
 Check before visiting.

 You can swim, surf, paddleboard, kayak, snorkel.
 You can walk or run on the beach.
 Starting June 2, sitting and lying down on the beach will be allowed.
 You can take dogs where beaches allow them.